Industries/Construction

 Change orders you can actually see.

-Real-time tracking of exposure across all active projects ensures immediate updates.
-When a change order is approved on-site, billing is notified the same day, not weeks later.
+When your PM logs a change order approval in Procore (or emails it, or texts a photo of the signed document), the system captures it, matches it to the job, and flags it for billing the same day.
+No more change orders sitting in truck consoles or buried in text threads.
+Provides real-time tracking of exposure across all active projects.
 Manage pending, approved, and billed change orders in a single system.
 Highlight any approved change orders that remain unbilled for over seven days.
 Avoid missing out on income you've earned but haven't yet collected.

 • Field approval triggers same-day billing alert